LagSlug/Notes/Chemistry/Inorganic Chemistry/Symmetry and Group Points/Symmetry and Group Points.md

 	cssclass: clean-embeds
 ---

-- [[Persons of Interest/Mineralogy/Johann Friedrich Christian Hessel|Johann F. C. Hessel]] proved that there are only 32 kinds of crystal symmetry (point groups) in Euclidean space.
+- [Johann F. C. Hessel](Persons%20of%20Interest/Mineralogy/Johann%20Friedrich%20Christian%20Hessel.md) proved that there are only 32 kinds of crystal symmetry (point groups) in Euclidean space.
 - The 32 point groups can be further classified into seven crystal systems.
 - The seven crystal systems are:
 	1. monoclinic